0xLoqi/AskAIv2/docs/AIProecessingLayer.md

 AI Processing Layer (LLM & Vision)
 This layer handles calls to AI models for both text and image understanding:
-OpenAI GPT-4 (Language & Vision): Ask.AI uses OpenAI’s GPT-4 API as the core brain for understanding and responding.
+OpenAI GPT-4 (Language & Vision): Skai uses OpenAI’s GPT-4 API as the core brain for understanding and responding.
 GPT-4 is chosen for its superior reasoning and ability to process images (Vision) compared to smaller models.
 As of 2024, OpenAI has made GPT-4 with Vision generally available via API​ venturebeat.com
 , allowing a single API call to include both text and an image.
 We will leverage this by sending the conversation history (as text) along with any relevant screenshot (as binary/image data) to the API.
 GPT-4 then returns a response that incorporates both modalities.
 This unified approach is efficient since “previously, developers had to use separate models for text and images, but now, with just one API call, the model can analyze images and apply reasoning.”​ venturebeat.com